postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 ## Next steps

+Now that you know how to collaborate in team workspaces, you might want more information about managing and working with workspaces:

-To learn more about managing team workspaces, see [Using and managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).
+- To learn more about managing team workspaces, visit [Using and managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).

-To move forward with collaboration, see [Discussing your work](/docs/collaborating-in-postman/working-with-your-team/discussing-your-work/).
+- To use comments to aid in collaboration, visit [Discussing your work](/docs/collaborating-in-postman/working-with-your-team/discussing-your-work/).